Kitware/vtk-js/Sources/Rendering/OpenGL/VertexArrayObject/api.md

-VertexArrayObject - encapsulate VAOs or emulate them
+VertexArrayObject - encapsulate WebGL2 vertex array objects

-The VertexArrayObject class uses, or emulates, vertex array objects.
+The VertexArrayObject class wraps native WebGL2 vertex array objects.
-These are extremely useful for setup/tear down of vertex attributes, and can offer significant performance benefits when the hardware supports them.
+These are extremely useful for setup/tear down of vertex attributes, and offer significant performance benefits.
 It should be noted that this object is very lightweight, and it assumes the objects being used are correctly set up.
-Even without support for VAOs this class caches the array locations, types, etc and avoids repeated look ups.
-It it bound to a single ShaderProgram object.
+It is bound to a single ShaderProgram object.

 ### bind();